Shopify/polaris/src/components/Toast/README.md

 ## Required components

-The toast component must be wrapped in the [frame](https://polaris.shopify.com/components/structure/frame) component or used in an embedded application.
+The toast component must be wrapped in the [frame](https://polaris.shopify.com/components/structure/frame) component.

 ---